Campbell University Undergraduate Catalog

 The United States Department of Education requires that every institution of higher education obtain authorization from each state in which it offers distance education opportunities.
 Campbell University is committed to complying with the requirements of each state in which we offer distance learning programs and courses.

-Campbell University is currently authorized to offer courses for students residing in all 50 states.
+Campbell University is currently authorized to offer online courses for students residing in all 50 states.

 If you currently reside in the United States but outside the State of North Carolina and are considering enrolling in an online program or course it is necessary that you consult the information below to determine your eligibility.
 These restrictions do not apply to students enrolled on the Main or Extended Campuses.
 However, students currently enrolled on our campuses who wish to complete their program online should ensure that Campbell is authorized to provide distance education in their planned state of residency.

-(Students residing on a military base are exempt from the residential restrictions)
+(Students residing on a military base are exempt from residential restrictions)

 Student Grievances or Complaints